digbang/laravel-1/readme.md

 > It's recommended to change `memory_limit` if you need it.
 In this case, only in dev environments.

 ### Overriding extensions configuration
-In order to override any extension setting you should be able to put the corresponding `.ini` file inside `/docker/php/conf.d` directory on the root of the project.
+In order to override any extension setting you should be able to put the corresponding `.ini` file inside `/docker/php/conf.d` directory on the root of the project, add it as a volume in the docker-compose.yml and restart your container.

 > Remember, by convention any extension config file should be named as `docker-php-ext-`` followed by the extension name itself.